Skip to content

 Illinois also has a Renewable Portfolio Standard (RPS) goal to produce 40% of all in-state energy from renewable sources by 2030.
 This plan allows Chicago colocation facilities to meet their sustainability goals and access affordable renewable energy sources.

-Chicago Has a Low Natural Disaster Profile
+Chicago Has a Low Risk of Natural Disasters

 Compared to tier-one data center markets like Texas, Chicago is among the top US states with the least exposure to natural disasters.
 The city has no fault lines or volcanoes, hence the low historical index.
 Although the Chicago colocation market does not suffer from hurricanes and wildfires, it experiences one of the highest tornado exposure.